Principles of the EJF’s work

 Restrictions on funding

-Institutional funding is not possible.
+Structural and institutional funding are not possible.
 Start-up financing is possible only on condition that evidence of the prospect of ongoing project financing can be provided.
 It is not possible to provide funding for projects whose overall financing is not secure.
 Fund approvals may not be used to cover budget deficits or cause funding of third parties to be cut.